Eka Tjipta Widjaja: Personal life and family

 Unlike many other Chinese-Indonesian tycoons, Widjaja was known to flaunt his wealth.
 He rode in fancy cars and wore a belt buckle encrusted with diamonds spelling out his name, "EKA".

 Widjaja had several wives and at least 40 children.

 His first wife was Trinidewi (or Trini Dewi) Lasuki, who died in 2017.
-Eka reportedly treated the children of his first wife as his heirs while providing financial support to his other children to help start businesses.
+Eka reportedly treated the children of his first wife as his heirs, while providing financial support to his other children to help start businesses.
 Most of Eka's children by Trinidewi — six males and two females — are involved in the family businesses.
 The eldest daughter, Sukmawati Widjaja (Oei Siu Hoa), serves as Sinar Mas vice chairperson since 1988.
 Sukmawati was previously married to her cousin, Rudy Maeloa, who was Eka's right hand who died in 1988.

 Eka's eldest son, Teguh Ganda Widjaja (Oei Tjie Goan), heads the pulp and paper division of the group as the chairman of Asia Pulp & Paper.

-Teguh's son, Jackson, is the CEO of Paper Excellence, Catalyst Paper, Domtar and Resolute Forest Products.
-These companies pulp and paper capacity will be more than 11 million tons per year after the acquisition of Resolute.
+Teguh's son, Jackson Widjaja, is the CEO of Paper Excellence, Catalyst Paper, Domtar and Resolute Forest Products.
+These companies' pulp and paper capacity will be more than 11 million tons per year after the acquisition of Resolute.
 Teguh's brothers are or were in charge of other divisions; Eka's third son, Indra Widjaja (Oei Pheng Lian or Oei Beng Nien), of financial services; the fourth son, Muktar Widjaja (Oei Siong Lian), of property; and the youngest sixth son, Franky Oesman Widjaja (Oei Jong Nian), of agribusiness (he is the chairman of Golden Agri-Resources).

 Indra Widjaja's son, Fuganto Widjaja, heads coal mining and trading company Golden Energy and Resources, Sinar Mas' Singapore-based subsidiary, and is considered as the group's new face, proclaimed to shift its focus to energy and infrastructure, telecoms, healthcare, and education.

 Some of Eka's other wives and their children have been given their own business groups to manage.
 His seven children by one wife—Mellie Pirieh, who died in 2009—run the Duta Dharma Bhakti group of 26 companies.
 A son from another marriage, Oei Hong Leong, is ranked by Forbes in 2018 as the 22nd richest person in Singapore, with a net worth of US$1.5 billion.

 After Widjaja's death, his family continues to have a net worth of $9.7 billion and is ranked second on the list of Indonesia's 50 Richest List as of December 2021.

 Death

-Widjaja died on January 26, 2019, at his home in Menteng, Jakarta.
-He was buried on February 2, 2019, in the family cemetery in Karawang, West Java.
+Widjaja died on 26 January 2019, at his home in Menteng, Jakarta.
+He was buried on 2 February 2019, in the family cemetery in Karawang, West Java.
+After his death, there have been news on family disputes regarding his will(s).